Dick McAuliffe: Boston Red Sox

-McAuliffe continued as the Tigers' starting second baseman through the 1973 season.
-He was traded from the Tigers to the Boston Red Sox for Ben Oglivie on October 23, 1973.
+McAullife was traded by the Tigers to the Boston Red Sox for Ben Oglivie on October 23, 1973.
 McAuliffe hit .210 in 100 games for the Red Sox in 1974.
-He began 1975 as the manager of Boston's Double-A farm team, the Bristol Red Sox, located in McAuliffe's native state of Connecticut.
-He guided Bristol into first place in the Eastern League, but was recalled to Boston in August to resume his playing career as a utility infielder.
+He began 1975 as the manager of Boston's Double-A farm team, the Bristol Red Sox, located in McAuliffe's home state of Connecticut.
+He guided Bristol into first place in the Eastern League but was recalled to Boston in August to resume his playing career as a utility infielder.
 However, McAuliffe was released after playing seven more games.
-His career ended on September 1, 1975, in a Yankees-Red Sox game.
+His career ended on September 1, 1975, in a Yankees–Red Sox game.
 McAuliffe dropped an easy popup for an error.
-Later in the inning, McAuliffe's throw pulled Carl Yastrzemski off the bag.
-Though it was scored a single, the Boston fans booed McAuliffe.
-He was left off Boston's post-season roster, and his major league career was over.
+Later in the inning, McAuliffe's throw pulled Carl Yastrzemski off first base.
+Though the play was scored a single, Boston fans booed McAuliffe.
+He was left off Boston's postseason roster, and his major league career was over.

 Career statistics

 McAuliffe was among the American League leaders in triples eight times, and his ability to draw walks also increased his offensive output, ending his career with a .343 on-base percentage.
-Bill James ranked McAuliffe 22nd all-time among second baseman in his Historical Baseball Abstract.
+Bill James ranked McAuliffe 22nd all-time among second baseman in his New Historical Baseball Abstract.

-Post baseball career
+Post-baseball career

-After retiring from baseball, McAuliffe owned a business that repaired and installed coin-operated washers and dryers for ten years, and also ran baseball schools.
-McAuliffe also played professional softball for the New England Pilgrims of the American Professional Slo-Pitch League (APSPL) in their 1979 seson.
+After retiring from baseball, McAuliffe owned a business that repaired and installed coin-operated washing machines and dryers for ten years and also ran baseball schools.
+McAuliffe also played professional softball for the New England Pilgrims of the American Professional Slo-Pitch League (APSPL) in their 1979 season.